Nano-PSI

 The plasma is created by a Cascaded Arc Plasma Source, which exhausts into the spherical vacuum vessel.
 Gases such as Helium, Hydrogen, Nitrogen, Argon, Xenon can be used to create plasma.
 Samples are mounted in direct view of the plasma.
 The plasma species interact with the atoms of the sample, leading to surface modifications.
 In general this process is called plasma processing.

 A Langmuir probe can be used to determine the plasma parameters, such as density and temperature.
 The substrate holder can be electrically biased to attract desired quantities of ions or electrons.
 Besides, it is possible to use a heated target holder or a cooled targetholder to mount the sample to a given temperature during operation.
 Large transient heat fluxes can be created when the plasma source is coupled to a capacitor bank.

+Nano-PSI has been decommissioned in 2024, its successor LiMeS-Wetting is located in the same institute and is used for wetting studies of Tin on Tungsten.